GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

      FXParamTickCounts   3    3
      FXWidgetModes       1    BoostCut
      FXWidgetModes       7    BoostCut
-     FXParamColors       11   #00ff00ff #ff0000ff
+     FXParamColors       11   #ff0000 #00ff007f
 ZoneEnd
 ```
 So let's look at the new additions: what happens if you have more than 8 FXParams you want to assign to your 8-channel unit?
 You can continue adding additional FXParams in lines 2 and 3, then CSI will allow you to bank to the next FXParam via the **FXParamsBank** actions.
 Banking will also allow for mapping fx on 1-fader surfaces.

-**DefaultAcceleration** is optional, but allows you to set a custom acceleration curve to all encoders (there are per-parameter curves as well).
+**DefaultAcceleration** is optional but allows you to set a custom acceleration curve to all encoders (there are per-parameter curves as well).

 The next set of actions are all on per-parameter basis.
 Notice how the syntax is the action type, the FXParam #, then the instructions with no need for brackets as used in traditional fx.zon files.
 So you can further still create parameter-level custom acceleration curves using the **FXParamAcceleration** action. **FXParamStepSize** is used to set the step size for an encoder tick on a FX Param. **FXParamStepValues** is used for stepped params. **FXParamTickCounts** sets the number of encoder ticks CSI must receive before advancing the FXParamValue. **FXWidgetModes** allow you to set display [[WidgetModes|WidgetMode]] on a per-parameter baseis.
 Lastly, **FXParamColors** can be used by supported surfaces to send RGBA colors (in hex format) to a supported widget. **Note:** CSI will be moving away from RGB to Hex everywhere.